laqieer/gba-hq-mixer/README.md

 This repository contains my so called "HQ mixer" for GBA games which use the m4a/mp2k sound driver.

+About this fork:
-This fork set `POKE_CHN_INIT` to `0` by default for non-Pokemon games and allocate IWRAM space for mixer automatically.
+- Set `POKE_CHN_INIT` to `0` by default for non-Pokemon games.
+- Allocate IWRAM space for mixer automatically.
+Usage: https://github.com/ipatix/gba-hq-mixer/pull/10.

 ## Back Story